Escape Room: Tournament of Champions: Extended cut

 Prior to release, the extended cut of the film was reported to feature 25 minutes of new footage; however, upon release it was discovered that the runtime of the film was only six minutes longer than the theatrical cut.
 The extended version of the film largely reshapes the plot of the film, entirely removing Deborah Ann Woll's character from the film.
-Isabelle Fuhrman and James Frain instead appear as Claire and Henry, respectively, who reveal more about Minos' inner workings behind the scenes.
+Isabelle Fuhrman and James Frain instead appear as Claire and Henry, respectively, who reveal more about Minos's inner workings behind the scenes.
 This large change in narrative has led critics to wonder how future installments of the franchise will be affected by these "incompatible" plotlines.

 Extended cut opening and ending

 In the extended cut, the film opens with Henry, revealed to be a designer of the escape rooms.
-When his wife Sonya threatens to divorce him and take their daughter Claire with her, she is killed after being trapped in a sauna.
+When his wife Sonya threatens to divorce him and take their daughter Claire with her, she ends up trapped in the sauna when it turns into an escape room.
+However, she does not solve it in time to escape and eventually dies from the extreme temperatures.

 Later in the film, when there is a malfunction during the Acid Rain room's transition, Zoey is taken to a department of Minos where she meets Claire, who turns out to be the actual puzzle maker.
 Claire has been locked up in a room by her father, who is one of the higher-ups in Minos and who has forced her to create elaborate escape rooms after which he has taken all of the credit.
 Claire begs Zoey to help her get out of the room.
 Up until that point Zoey has been hesitant, until it is revealed Ben has been saved by Claire who created a secret compartment under the quicksand for him to fall into.
 However, Ben is found by Henry's men and thrown into the final room: a sauna.
-With Zoey's help Claire manages to break out, and is then met by her father.
+With Zoey's help Claire manages to break out and is then met by her father.
 Zoey and Claire succeed in fighting Claire's father off and they save Ben.
 Claire locks the Minos employees inside the control room, and suggests Zoey report her findings to the police.

-After Zoey escapes to the original location where she finds Ben in an ambulance, it is revealed that Claire was evil all along.
-When she was younger, she tried to be as evil as possible in an attempt to see if her parents truly loved her as she is.
+After Zoey escapes to the original location where she finds Ben in an ambulance, it is revealed that Claire was the mastermind all along.
+When she was younger, she tried to be as bad as possible in an attempt to see if her parents truly loved her as she is.
 When her mother Sonya said that she was getting her help by sending her away, Claire murdered her in the sauna.
 Claire ultimately traps her father in her old room and kills him.
-It is suggested that she will be the series' villain moving forward.